IdentityServer/IdentityServer4/docs/intro/support.rst

 If you are looking for production support please visit http://identityserver.com

-**Admin UI and appliance**
+**Admin UI, Identity Express and SAML2p support**

-if you are interested in commercial products using IdentityServer - e.g. the new Admin API/UI or an appliance - check https://www.identityserver.com/upcoming-products.
+if you are interested in commercial products using IdentityServer, check https://www.identityserver.com/upcoming-products.